10 Common Monthly Expenses To Include In Your Budget

 You may do things differently, but some people also add restaurant trips in this category.

-We put restaurant trips in the entertainment category unless we go purely for the reason that we need to eat and aren’t near home.
+We put restaurant trips in the entertainment category unless we go purely because we need to eat and aren’t near home.

-In those cases, we add restaurant trips into our food category.
+In those cases, we add restaurant trips to our food category.

 3. Childcare

-Child related expenses can include anything related to the care of your child that’s not a part of your health care expenses, which I recommend tracking separately.
+Child-related expenses can include anything related to your child’s care that is not included in your health care expenses, which I recommend tracking separately.

 Some ideas include:

-I don’t add expenses such as health care expenses in this category; we’ll talk about those in another category.
+I don’t add health care expenses in this category; we’ll discuss those in another category.

 4. Debt

-Some people like to break debt payments down into the individual categories they relate to, such as putting your car payment into the “transportation” category.
+Some people like to divide debt payments into the individual categories they relate to, such as putting their car payment into the “transportation” category.

 Others find it more helpful to keep ongoing, monthly debt payments in a separate category.